szymon2024/gps-labs/gps_lab01/README.txt

-2025-12-01
+2025-12-05

 EN:
 ======================================================================
-        COMPUTATION OF GPS SATELLITE POSITION BY THE RECEIVER BASED ON BROADCAST ORBITAL PARAMETERS
+          GPS SATELLITE POSITION DETERMINED BY THE RECEIVER BASED ON BROADCAST ORBITAL PARAMETERS
            IN ACCORDANCE WITH THE IS‑GPS‑200 SPECIFICATION
 ======================================================================